dell/csm-docs/content/docs/replication/deployment/powerstore.md

 * `replication.storage.dell.com/isReplicationEnabled` if set to `true` will mark this storage class as replication enabled, just leave it as `true`.
 * `replication.storage.dell.com/remoteStorageClassName` points to the name of the remote storage class.
 If you are using replication with the multi-cluster configuration you can make it the same as the current storage class name.
-* `replication.storage.dell.com/remoteClusterID` represents ID of a remote cluster.
+* `replication.storage.dell.com/remoteClusterID` represents ID of a remote Kubernetes cluster.
 It is the same ID you put in the replication controller config map.
 * `replication.storage.dell.com/remoteSystem` is the name of the remote system as seen from the current PowerStore instance.
 * `replication.storage.dell.com/rpo` is an acceptable amount of data, which is measured in units of time, that may be lost due to a failure.